darpan-jain/darpan-jain/README.md

 ## Notes from the blog ✍️

-I write about recommendation systems, language-model alignment, and the incentives hidden inside the systems we build.
+I write about post-training AI models, LLM alignment, Recommendation systems, and the hidden quirks of systems we build and live in.

 | Latest writing |
 | --- |